bryan-melanson/blog/src/articles/microcorruption-04-cusco.md

   lock by removing a conditional flag that could accidentally get set by passwords that were too long.

-Testing this to see if the same flaw seen in Hanoi:

 ## `<main>`

 ```assembly